cdoelling/century-list/README.md

 41. Ride an elephant
 42. Have 2 Million Net Worth
 43. Learn a ballroom dance
-44. Help someone who can't help them self
+44. Meditate for 100 Hours
 45. Mentor 3 People
 46. Experience Weightlessness
 47. Spend Christmas on a beach
-48. Donate enough money to put your name on something 49.
+48. Donate enough money to put your name on something
+49. Own a Porsche by 35
 50. Travel to 30 Different Countries [22/30](../master/countries.md)
 51. Buy a custom fitted suit
 52. Finish a round with even par
-53.
+53. Run for elected position
 54. Make my own watch
 55. Sit on a jury
 56. Sail a boat
 57. Pass through the Panama Canal
-58. Learn to successfully surf a wave
+58. Successfully surf a wave
 59. Swim in the Great Barrier Reef
 60. Visit Easter Island and see what the Heads see
 61. Walk through the Taj Mahal